FlightFlow/FlightFlow/README.md

 To setup the project locally, ensure following are present on your system:

-- Bash Shell for running provided scripts.
-(This project is developed in a GNU/Linux environment which is WSL2 with Ubuntu, but you can install the following to a different OS environment to run the project.)
+- Bash Shell for running provided scripts (This project is developed in a GNU/Linux environment using WSL2 with Ubuntu.
+However, you can set up and run it on other operating systems by installing the required tools.)
 - [Git](https://git-scm.com/)
 - [Node.js](https://nodejs.org/en) (version managed with [NVM](https://github.com/nvm-sh/nvm))
 - [pnpm](https://pnpm.io/)